Entanglement entropy and kinematic space in BCFT and RG flow: Introduction

-One nice feature of the k-space formalism is that several known results can be recast/re-derived nicely in this language. \begin{itemize} \item Identifying OPE blocks with Geodesic operators naturally leads to the known relation of geodesic Witten diagrams and conformal blocks \cite{Hijano:2015rla},\cite{Hijano:2015zsa},\cite{Hijano:2015qja}. \item Some new and some previously known results \cite{mod} regarding appearance of modular Hamiltonian in OPE of scalar operators. \item By taking the inverse radon transform, the reconstruction of free bulk scalar fields in terms of boundary operators \cite{17},\cite{18} has been re-derived also.
-Since then, some work has gone into extending this to include interactions \cite{18.2}.
-(See also \cite{18.1}). \item Re-deriving connections between linearised Einstein's equation \cite{36} from Entanglement, previously discussed in [\cite{20} - \cite{23}], in this formalism. \end{itemize}
+One nice feature of the k-space formalism is that several known results can be recast/re-derived nicely in this language. \begin{itemize} \item Identifying OPE blocks with Geodesic operators naturally leads to the known relation of geodesic Witten diagrams and conformal blocks \cite{Hijano:2015rla},\cite{Hijano:2015zsa},\cite{Hijano:2015qja}. \item Some new and some previously known results \cite{Casini:2011kv} regarding appearance of modular Hamiltonian in OPE of scalar operators. \item By taking the inverse radon transform, the reconstruction of free bulk scalar fields in terms of boundary operators \cite{Hamilton:2006az} ,\cite{Hamilton:2005ju} has been re-derived also.
+Since then, some work has gone into extending this to include interactions \cite{Guica:2016pid}.
+(See also \cite{18.1}.) \item Re-deriving connections between linearised Einstein's equation \cite{Czech:2016tqr} from Entanglement, previously discussed in [\cite{Lashkari:2013koa} - \cite{VanRaamsdonk:2016exw}], in this formalism. \end{itemize}

-The metric on k-space has been conjectured to be the second derivative of the Entanglement entropy of a strip in the CFT$_2$, with respect to the two endpoints\cite{Czech:2015qta}, \cite{Czech:2016xec}.
+For the vacuum in CFT, the k-space metric is fixed completely by demanding that it be invariant under conformal transformation of the two points of the CFT \cite{Czech:2016xec}\footnote{This is consistent with the metric obtained via equation(\ref{ees}).}.
+In $CFT_{2}$, more generally, the metric on k-space is taken to be the second derivative of the entanglement entropy(EE) of a strip, with respect to the two endpoints\cite{Czech:2015qta}, \cite{Czech:2016xec}.
 On a single time slice, with end points(u, v) of the strip, the metric is given by:

-One motivation for this is that, as shown in \cite{Czech:2015qta}, this leads to the correct formula for the expression of the differential entropy [\cite{29} - \cite{33}] in holographic theories\footnote{In holographic CFT$_{2}$, the differential entropy gives the length of closed curves in the bulk AdS$_{3}$, using the result of \cite{Ryu:2006bv}}.
+One motivation for this is that, as shown in \cite{Czech:2015qta}, this leads to the correct formula for the expression of the differential entropy [\cite{Balasubramanian:2013lsa} - \cite{Czech:2014ppa}] in holographic theories\footnote{In holographic CFT$_{2}$, the differential entropy gives the length of closed curves in the bulk AdS$_{3}$, using the result of \cite{Ryu:2006bv}.}.

-In\cite{Czech:2016xec}, the k-space formalism has been studied and developed for the vacuum in CFT.
-The metric in this case is fixed completely by demanding that it be invariant under conformal transformation of the two points of the CFT and its consistent with the formula\ref{ees}\footnote{The k-space has also been studied for some excited states like the thermal state \cite{50}.}